eriocnemis/m2.SalesAutoCancelRule/README.md

-# Magento2 Sales Auto Cancel Rule
+# Magento2 Sales AutoCancel Rule

 The extension allows store owners to set up rule for an automated cancellation for orders after a specified time.
 Rules are based on order state, payment method, user group, store view.
 The module also makes it easy to add new conditions.
-This module is installed as part of [Eriocnemis Sales Auto Cancel Rule Kit](https://github.com/eriocnemis/m2.SalesAutoCancelRuleKit).
+This module is installed as part of [Eriocnemis Sales AutoCancel Rule Kit](https://github.com/eriocnemis/m2.SalesAutoCancelRuleKit).
 It cannot be deleted or disabled.

 ## Extensibility